matomo-org/developer-documentation/docs/automated-tests.md

     MyIntegrationTest::$fixture = new \Test_Piwik_Fixture_ThreeGoalsOnePageview();

 To see the fixtures Piwik defines, see the files in the **tests/PHPUnit/Fixtures** directory.

-TODO: list them here?
+You can create your own fixture as well, just derive from **Fixture** and place the file in the **tests/Fixtures** directory of your plugin.

 #### Expected and processed output